yuewuo/mwps/README.md

 # MWPF
 ### Hypergraph <span style="color: red; font-size: 120%;">M</span>inimum-<span style="color: red; font-size: 120%;">W</span>eight <span style="color: red; font-size: 120%;">P</span>arity <span style="color: red; font-size: 120%;">F</span>actor Decoder for QEC

-*Preview version claim: We publish the binary Python package but do not guarantee any correctness or speed.
-The source code and the full version will be made publicly available when our paper comes out.*
+*Preview claim: We publish the Python package that may subject to breaking changes.
+The source code and the full version will be made publicly available with our coming paper.*

 Hypergraph MWPF is proven to be **NP-hard** [1].
 Our design is taking advantage of clustering technique to lower the **average** time complexity and reach **almost-linear** average time complexity at small physical error rate.